 The BSN degree requires a minimum of 120 semester credits where students must complete at a minimum 30 semester credits with United States University.
-Students may transfer a block of up to 60 semester credits in the arts, humanities, health sciences, sciences and other general education courses and up to 45 semester credits in nursing courses ('RN BLOCK') from previous completed nursing programs (with an active unencumbered nursing license), not to exceed 90 semester credits.
+Students will receive a block transfer of 60 semester credits from previous completed nursing programs that resulted in a current, unencumbered registered nursing license.
+Students may transfer additional general education courses completed beyond the 60 block transfer, not to exceed 90 semester credits.
+Please refer to the Transfer Credit Policy (p.
+18) for more information.